 What is the Texas Unfair Claim Settlement Practices Act?

-Getting your insurance claims filed after an auto accident can be a headache as insurance companies are often reluctant to pay back the dues to the legitimate claimant of the insurance money.
+Getting your insurance claims filed after an auto accident can be a headache, and insurance companies are often reluctant to pay legitimate claimants the money they’re rightfully owed.

-A car or motorcycle accident is stressful enough, the problems that the insurance companies construct in the process of getting valid insurance claims adds to the mental trauma of the accident.
-It is at this point that you should seek assistance from a vehicle accident lawyer, who will represent you to the insurer.
-The lawyer will tell you how to deal with the insurance companies in order to receive the fair amount of insurance money that you so justly deserve.
+A car or motorcycle accident is stressful enough, but the problems that the insurance companies construct in the process of getting valid insurance claims adds to the mental trauma of the accident.
+Insurance companies fight claims like your every single day.
+If you’re not intimately familiar with the process of bringing an injury claim and fighting it in court, we strongly advise you to seek assistance from a motor vehicle accident lawyer who will represent your claim to the insurer and advocate on your behalf.

-The insurer is legally prohibited from delaying your insurance claim without a good reason.
+- The insurer is legally prohibited from delaying your insurance claim without good reason.
 The insurer should provide the claimant with a justified explanation about the delay in policy claims.

 - The insurance company cannot force the claimant to sue the company.
 This means that an insurance company with lots of lawyers in its payroll cannot just say, “sue us” to the claimant.